 Her message to others is simple: Use your time, seize your opportunities.
 Because you really never know.

-“I was 37,” says Teva.
+“I was 37,” she says.
 “I was trying to get pregnant with my wonderful husband, I had a really great job.
 My life was fantastic, it seemed.
 And now I have Stage 4 terminal cancer, out of nowhere.

 “Use your time and use it well, for what matters most to you.”